hackerb9/vt340test/flowcontrol.md

 question marks showing that characters were getting dropped.

 I spent a while trying to figure out what was going on.
 Propagation delay?
-Termios buffer?
-Many esoteric topics were researched and W.
-Richard Stevens' tome digested and disected.
+Termios buffer flushing?
+Many esoteric topics were researched and W. Richard Stevens' weighty tome digested and disected.
 Teeth were gnashed.
 Hair was pulled.

-Turns out, some USB serial adapters simply _do not support xon/xoff flow control_.I had tried two different brands I had laying around and both had failed the same way.
+Turns out, some USB serial adapters simply _do not support xon/xoff flow control_.I had tried two different brands I had lying around and both had failed the same way.
 Finally, after figuring out that it is up to the hardware, I tried a third and that _did_ work: